 Shannon-Weaver Data Transmission Model

-It is commonly stated that we are living in the information era, in which computers and network technologies have enabled communications to transcend the constraints of time and location.
-And this pandemic situation is the most ideal way to find out whether the perceived statements are relevant during this hard time.
+We are currently living in the information era, in which computers and network technologies have enabled communications to transcend the constraints of time and location.
+This pandemic situation is the most ideal way to find out whether the perceived statements are relevant during this difficult time.
 The most widely used communication models at the technical level are those based on the Shannon-Weaver data transmission model (Mereu, 2016) as shown in Figure 1.0.

 Figure 1.0